apache/echarts-doc/en/option/component/axis-common.md

 ##${prefix} show(boolean) = ${defaultShow|default(true)}

+Set this to `false` to prevent the splitLine from showing.
-Whether to show the splitLine.
-Value axes are shown by default, while category axes are not.
+`value` type axes are shown by default, while `category` type axes are hidden.

 {{ if: ${hasLabelInterval|default(true)} }}
 ##${prefix} interval(number|Function) = 'auto'